SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/07-Lists-And-Keys.md

 We should give **unique keys** to the elements inside the array.

-This way React can manage their state effectively by keeping track of any changes happening to any particuler element in the collection.
+This way React can manage its state effectively by keeping track of any changes happening to any particular element in the collection.

 The best way to pick a key is to use a string that uniquely identifies a list item among its siblings.

-Most often we use ID's as keys.
+Most often we use id's as keys.
 They go inside the element, in this case a `<li key={some key}></li>` element.

 ```js
 const todoItems = todos.map((todo) =>